-SHOW CLASS name

-- Either the /OBJECT_TYPE, /PROCESS, or /SERVER qualifier is required if the name is not a file.
-These qualifiers are mutually exclusive. - Wildcards are not allowed in the name. - The /PORT qualifier cannot be used without the /SERVER qualifier.

-name

-Specifies the type of classification to be viewed.
-Wildcards are not allowed.

-This command enables the user to view the classification associated with an object, process, LAT server, terminal port, or node.
-The default of this command is an object which is a file; therefore, if a qualifier is not specified, a file object type is assumed for name.
+FORMAT SHOW CLASS name restrictions One of the listed qualifiers is required if the name is not a file.
+These qualifiers are mutually exclusive.
+The /PORT qualifier cannot be used without the /SERVER qualifier.
+PARAMETERS name Specifies the type of classification to be viewed.
+DESCRIPTION This command enables the user to view the classification associated with an object, process, LAT server, terminal port, or node.
+The default of this command is an object which is a file; therefore, if a qualifier is not specified, a file object type is assumed for name .
 For all objects which are not files, the /OBJECT_TYPE qualifier is required.
-For any other type of name, a qualifier must be specified.

-/OBJECT_TYPE = type object-name

-Specifies the type of the object whose classification is being viewed.
+For any other type of name , a qualifier must be specified.
+QUALIFIERS /OBJECT_TYPE=type Specifies the type of the obj De object-name ect whose classification is being viewed.
 By default, a file object type is assumed.
-If the object is not a file, this qualifier is required.
-The following keywords may be specified with /OBJECT_TYPE:

-Туре Function FILE Specifies that the object type is a file or a directory file.
-DEVICE Specifies that the object type is a device.
-SYSTEM_GLOBAL_SECTION Specifies that the object type is a system global section.
-GROUP_GLOBAL_SECTION Specifies that the object type is a group global section.
-QUEUE Specifies that the object type is a queue.

-Туре Function LOGICAL_NAME_TABLE Specifies that the object type is a logical name table.
+If the object is not a file qualifier is required.
+The following keywords may be specified wi /OBJECT_TYPE: Туре Function Type FILE Function Specifies that the object type is a file or a directory file.
+Specifies that the object type is a file or a directory FILE Specifies that the object type is a file or a directory file.
+FILE DEVICE Specifies that the object type is a file or a directory file.
+Specifies that the object type is a device.
+Specifies that the object type is a system global FILE DEVICE SYSTEM_GLOBAL_SECTION Specifies that the object type is a file or a directory file.
+Specifies that the object type is a device.
+Specifies that the object type is a system global section.
+Specifies that the object type is a group global FILE DEVICE SYSTEM_GLOBAL_SECTION GROUP_GLOBAL_SECTION Specifies that the object type is a file or a directory file.
+Specifies that the object type is a device.
+Specifies that the object type is a system global section.
+Specifies that the object type is a group global section.

-/PROCESS [process-name]